Cutaneous Candidiasis

 Overview

 Superficial infections of skin and mucous membranes are the most common types of cutaneous candidiasis.
 These include intertrigo, diaper dermatitis, erosio interdigitalis blastomycetica, perianal dermatitis, and candidal balanitis.
-Candidal infections of the skin have become more prevalent in recent years, principally because of the increased numbers of immunocompromised patients.
-Less common types of candidiasis include esophagitis, septicemia, endocarditis, peritonitis, and urinary tract infections.
+(See Presentation.)
+Candidal infections of the skin have become more prevalent, principally because of the increased numbers of immunocompromised patients.
+Less common manifestations of candidiasis include esophagitis, bloodstream infection (BSI), endocarditis, peritonitis, and urinary tract infection.

-Humans carry yeast, including Candida species, throughout the gastrointestinal tract (mouth through anus) as part of the normal commensal flora.
+Humans carry yeast, including Candida species, throughout the gastrointestinal (GI) tract as part of the normal commensal flora.
 The vagina is commonly colonized by yeast, most often by C albicans and C glabrata.
-The commensal oral isolation of candidal species ranges from 30-60% in healthy adults.
-[1] Candida species are not part of the normal flora of the skin but may colonize fingers or body folds transiently.
+The commensal oral isolation of candidal species ranges from 30% to 60% in healthy adults.
+[3] Candida species are not part of the normal flora of the skin but may colonize fingers or body folds transiently.

 Pathophysiology